Loading...

 I'd like you to label the short division below.

-You can pause the video here and when you're ready to join us, just click Play.
+You can pause the video here, and when you're ready to join us, just click play.

 So how did you do?
-So you should have gotten three as your divisor because that is the number that we're dividing by.
+So you should have gotten 3 as your divisor because that is the number that we're dividing by, 99 as your dividend because that is the number that we are dividing up, and 33 as your quotient because that is the answer in the division equation.

 How many sweets does each child get?
-So in the cup there are 10 sweets.
+So in the cup, there are 10 sweets.

-And I know I'm dividing because the question says shared, and it's between four children.
+48 is our dividend, and I know I'm dividing because the question says shared, and it's between 4 children, so 4 must be my divisor.

 So first, again, what we're going to do is write the dividend and the divisor.

-Then we're going to divide our tens first.
+Then, we're going to divide our tens first.

-And remember to place the one on top.
+So 4 tens divided by 4 is 1 ten, and remember to place the one on top.

-Then you're going to move on to dividing your ones.
+Then, you're going to move on to dividing your ones.

 So each child gets 12 sweets each.

-Three multiplied by 12 is equal to 36.
+3 multiplied by 12 is equal to 36.

-36 can be divided into three groups, which is 12.
+36 can be divided into 3 groups, which is 12, so 36 divided by 3 is 12.

 In this case, mental strategies are more efficient than using short division because you should know your times tables facts.